adamsilver/fdpb/01-Register.md

 Content isn't an enhancement[^].
 Therefore, if a hint helps users we should make sure it's readily accessible.
 We can do this by placing it outside the field below the label.

-This is how it looks in our registration form, but we'll use this pattern throughout the book.
+This is how it looks in the registration form, but we'll use this pattern throughout the book.

 ![]()